ITDProject/HouseholdFormulationRepository/README.md

 				IDSO json file contains needed input information for the IDSO Household json file contains household specific information (household attributes)

-	3. Set the following parameters in the runDSO.bat/runITD.bat NDay - Number of days the simulation needs to be carried out NHour - Number of additional hours the simulation needs to be carried out after the simulation is run for NDay deltaT - Length (seconds) of each control-step of the Five-Step TES design
+	3. Set the following parameters in the runDSO.bat NDay - Number of days the simulation needs to be carried out NHour - Number of additional hours the simulation needs to be carried out after the simulation is run for NDay deltaT - Length (seconds) of each control-step of the Five-Step TES design